We will not ship glue if the temperature is under 32 degrees. We will ship once there is a break int he weather and we are able to do so.

 Pontoon boat deck kits come with the proper type of treated marine grade plywood, marine carpet and all the parts and accessories that will make your deck replacement project easy.
 PontoonStuff® created the idea of carpet and flooring kits so that you would have the right supplies for your restoration project.
 We supply you with the same plywood, hardware and carpet used on new pontoon boats.

-- Durable, 20 oz cut pile marine grade pontoon boat carpet (select your size above).
+- 28oz luxury patterned pontoon boat carpeting (select your size above).